 In addition to your subjects, you will also take part in activities that develop your personal skills and build your confidence.
 We aim to develop the ‘whole person’ to ensure that you benefit from a well-rounded education and leave Carmel feeling well prepared for the next step after college.
 Activities

 - Enrichment options such as sports, Student Council, Duke of Edinburgh, charity fundraising etc

 - Additional skills development through activities such as Young Enterprise, the High Achievers’ Programme or learning a new language such as Mandarin

 - Work Experience placements

-- Ethics & Values sessions providing opportunities for social, moral, spiritual and cultural education
+- 10:10 RE sessions providing opportunities for social, moral, spiritual and cultural education

 - Weekly Personal Achievement Tutor group sessions to help you achieve your full potential